 - Useful for people with respiratory disorders such as asthma

-Avoid practising this pose if you have fractured ribs or wrists, or recently underwent abdominal surgeries, such as for a hernia.
+Avoid practicing this pose if you have fractured ribs or wrists, or recently underwent abdominal surgeries, such as for a hernia.
 It’s also advisable not to practice this asana if you are suffering from Carpel Tunnel Syndrome.
-Women who are pregnant should avoid practising this pose.
-If you have any medical concerns, talk with your doctor before practising this yoga.
+Women who are pregnant should avoid practicing this pose.
+If you have any medical concerns, talk with your doctor before practicing this yoga.
 Be careful not to force yourself into the pose, striving for a deeper backbend during the practice.

 Steps to do perfect Cobra Pose

 - Lie on your stomach with your feet together and toes flat.

 - Place your hands downwards below your shoulders on the mat, while inhaling, lift your waist and raise your head.